mdlnl/aoc2021/day17/README.md

 # Solution for target area

+Assuming the target area is to the right, for what values of `vx0` will the probe ever even pass the left edge of the target area?

+`left` and `right`, as well as anything in between, will work.
+Anything greater than `right` will satisfy this first requirement, but not the other (<= `right`), so we'll ignore those.

+Which values below `left` will work?
+We can just brute-force them.

 ```
 Exists n : left <= x(n)                      <= right
            left <= -sx/2 n² + (vx0 + sx/2) n <= right